victorekeleme/wordpress_terraform_project/README.md

 C:\WINDOWS\system32>terraform -version
 ```

-## Note: Packer must be used to build Ami's for Prometheus and WordPress in the ami_creation packer folder with
+## Note: Packer must be used to build Ami's for Prometheus and WordPress in the ami_creation packer folder

 ## What is packer?
 Packer is a free and open-source tool for creating golden images for multiple platforms from a single source configuration.